anthonyjlower/movie-theater-app/README.md

 ## Next Steps and Future Plans
+1. Change the static dates on homepage (movies#index) to be dynamic - shown in the [dynamic dates branch](https://github.com/anthonyjlower/movie-theater-app/tree/dynamic-dates)
-1. Add gem for improved Credit Card Validation
+2. Add gem for improved Credit Card Validation
-2. Refactor code so models contain methods that complete some of the route functionality to increase modularity and DRY-ness
+3. Refactor code so models contain methods that complete some of the route functionality to increase modularity and DRY-ness
-3. Change front-end to be SPA (react.js)
+4. Change front-end to be SPA (react.js)